nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-javascript-orm/index.md

   });
 ```

 @TODO: create table
+## Refactoring Object-Relational Mapping to Create Tables Through the Model

+@TODO

-## @TODO conclusion
+## The End?

 Wow!
 Are you still with me?
-This tutorial is { ... } lines long, so I will stop here and pick up in a subsequent post.
-Stay tuned for the gripping conclusion,
+This tutorial is nearly 1000 lines long, so I will stop here and pick up in a subsequent post.
+Stay tuned for the gripping conclusion.
 I Promise it will be good.

 ## (Re)Sources
 * [OrmHate](https://martinfowler.com/bliki/OrmHate.html)